Products

 This is the first Dresser pattern we worked with, clearly seeing how it could be adapted to stencils and how great it would be for a custom floorcloth design.
 We loved the original Dresser palette and the first piece we made with the pattern, a rather complicated U-Shaped design, employed this colorway.
 Several additional colorways have been explored as have different shapes, all working beautifully in this versatile design.

 This pattern is from The Stencil Library, a great source for a wide variety of stencils in varying styles.
-We choose this one for its arts & crafts bent and look forward to trying it with different placements of the tiles and assorted palettes.
+We chose this one for its arts & crafts bent and look forward to trying it with different placements of the tiles and assorted palettes.

 This floorcloth is in our inventory and available for immediate shipment.